“There is something special in an original portrait that you can never capture in a photograph.” Ali Clark

 For many people the thought of commissioning a portrait might seem overwhelming, intimidating and a tedious event.
 However, sitting for an artist is an unforgettable, unique and enjoyable experience.

 There are many types of portraits but what is important is that it reflects the person’s personality and any reasons for commissioning the portrait.
 I work mostly from life but will work from photographs if live sittings are not possible.
+For information on child and baby portraiture click here.

 Please click on the images below to see examples of sittings in the studio and on location.